The $\rho$ parameter and the CDF W-mass anomaly: observations on the role of scalar triplets: Introduction

 \section{Introduction}

+A pertinent question facing all of us today is: is electroweak symmetry breaking(EWSB) entirely driven by one or more scalar doublets or can scalars in other $SU(2)$ representations {,too,} have a role there?
+Since the symmetry breaking process is inevitably reflected in the weak gauge boson masses and their phenomenology, any new information of the W and Z boson masses gets linked with the above question.

-A recently announced study on the W-boson mass by the CDF collaboration sets the value at $M_W = 80,433.5 \pm 6.4_{Stat} \pm 6.9_{Sys}$ MeV \cite{ref1}, which is in apparent disagreement with the SM expectation value, namely, $M_W = 80,357 \pm 4_{inputs} \pm 4_{theory}$ MeV at the $7.2 \sigma$ level.
-While the claim is quite justifiably subject to closer scrutiny, it serves as a stimulant to theoretical introspection, keeping especially in mind the fact that it involves the electroweak symmetry breaking (EWSB) sector.
-This sector associates a number of important issues, such as the role of additional fields in EWSB, the generation of neutrino masses, and hence the possibility of lepton number violation interactions, and their likely role in leptogenesis which could explain the baryon asymmetry of our universe.
+Of considerable relevance in this context is the recently announced estimate of the W-boson mass by the CDF-$II$ collaboration setting the value at $M_W = 80,433.5 \pm 6.4_{Stat} \pm 6.9_{Sys}$ MeV \cite{ref1}, which is in apparent disagreement with { the standard model (SM) expectation of $M_W = 80,357 \pm 4_{inputs} \pm 4_{theory}$ MeV \cite{ref30} } at the $7.2 \sigma$ level.
+While the claim is quite justifiably subject to closer scrutiny, it serves as a stimulant to theoretical introspection, keeping especially in mind the fact that it involves the EWSB sector.
+This sector associates a number of important issues, such as the role of additional fields in EWSB, the generation of neutrino Majorana masses, and hence the possibility of lepton number violating interactions.
 One thus feels inclined to forge options beyond the standard model (BSM) on the anvil of the recently published data, just to prepare ourselves for the eventuality that the announced disagreement persists.
-Several speculations in this direction have already appeared.[\cite{ref19}- \cite{ref33}]
+Several speculations in this direction have already appeared.\cite{ref2}- \cite{ref23}

-A rather curious feature of the experimental results is that the Z-boson mass stands at the value measured rather precisely at the Large Electron-Positron (LEP) collider, namely, $M_Z = 91.1876 \pm 0.0021$GeV \cite{ref2}.
-This generates an apparent tension with the value of the $\rho$-parameter, defined as $\rho = m^2_W/(m^2_Z \cos^2 \theta_w)$ ($\theta_W$ being the weak mixing angle), whose tree-level value in the standard model (SM) is unity, and the experimentally identified range is $1.00038 \pm 0.0002$.
-The tension arises essentially because both of the gauge boson masses owe themselves to the same `effective' Higgs vacuum expectation value (vev) $V$, namely, $246.22/\sqrt{2}$ GeV.
+A rather curious feature of the experimental results is that the Z-boson mass stands at the value measured rather precisely at the Large Electron-Positron (LEP) collider, namely, $M_Z = 91.1876 \pm 0.0021$GeV \cite{ref24}.
+This generates an apparent tension with the value of the $\rho$-parameter, defined as $\rho = m^2_W/(m^2_Z \cos^2 \theta_W)$ ($\theta_W$ being the weak mixing angle), whose tree-level value in the standard model (SM) is unity, and the experimentally identified range is $1.00038 \pm 0.0002$.
+The tension arises essentially because both of the gauge boson masses owe themselves to the same `effective' Higgs vacuum expectation value (vev) $v$, namely, $246.22/\sqrt{2}$ GeV.
 On the other hand, any BSM option in EWSB, too, has a bearing, amongst other things, on the $\rho$-parameter.
-The newly claimed $M_W$ vis-a-vis the precisely measured $M_Z$, therefore, serves to constrain new physics of this kind.
-We examine such constraints in this note, with special reference to scenarios containing Higgs triplets.
+Many such options also affect different aspects of electroweak phenomenology.